Choose the perfect holiday letting

-We rendered price information data on the above graph to give you more insights on prices in Whitby.
-Prices rise in July and reach an average of £114 a night (27/07 - 03/08), making it the most expensive time to book a rental in the next 12 months.
-On the other hand, in January you will find the cheapest prices (19/01 - 26/01).
-Prices this week are on average £59 a night.
+We summarised price information data in the above graph to give you more insights into prices in Whitby.
+Prices rise in December and reach an average of £356 a night (24/12 - 31/12), making it the most expensive time to book a rental in the next 12 months.
+On the other hand, in March you will find the cheapest prices (05/03 - 12/03).
+The average price this week is £133 a night.

 Holiday Home Availability Information in Whitby

-Have a look at the above graph to see the global availability of holiday rentals in Whitby.
-The week with the highest booking rate in the next 6 months is in August (25/08 - 01/09), where 77% of the holiday lettings are booked.
-The week with the highest percentage of available lettings is in December (01/12 - 08/12).
+Have a look at the above graph to see the availability of holiday rentals in Whitby.
+The week with the highest booking rate in the next 6 months is in February (12/02 - 19/02), when 30% of the holiday lettings are booked.
+The week with the highest percentage of available lettings is in December (03/12 - 10/12).

 Rent a cottage in Whitby and discover this hidden gem

-Getting to Whitby: Whitby by car, train and bus
+How to get to your Whitby holiday accommodation: car, train and bus

-It most probable that you’ll arrive in Whitby by car, and all routes into the charming seaside town boast wonderful scenery as they meander across the moors.
+It's most probable that you’ll arrive at your Whitby holiday letting by car, and all routes into the charming seaside town boast wonderful scenery as they meander across the moors.
 The A171, the A174 and the A169 all serve the town.
 Be aware that in bad weather driving conditions can be difficult due to the nature of the roads, so plan ahead and leave plenty of time for your journey.

 It is possible to reach Whitby by train from Middlesbrough.
-However, due to the frequent stops if you’re travelling from further afield it may well be quicker to take the bus.
+However, due to the frequent stops, it may well be quicker to take the bus if you’re travelling from further afield.
 Whitby is served by regular luxury coaches from Leeds and York.

-If arriving by air the closest airports to Whitby holiday lettings are Leeds Bradford and Newcastle.
-Manchester is also under two hours from Whitby holiday homes.
+If arriving by air the closest airports to Whitby are Leeds Bradford and Newcastle.
+Manchester is also under two hours from Whitby.

-Seafood is famous in Whitby and the kippers (regional cured fish) are no exception.
-Fortune’s is the famous smoking establishment, but you can pick up kippers at many cafes and stalls.
+Whitby's seafood is famous and the kippers (regional cured fish) are no exception.
+Fortune’s is the most famous smoking establishment, but you can pick up kippers at many cafes and stalls near to your holiday letting.
 Fish and chips, the classic seaside staple, are also popular.
-Check out The Pier Inn when you hire Whitby holiday lettings to sample the great grub and enjoy seafront views.
+Check out The Pier Inn for great grub and seafront views.

-The Humble Pie and Mash Shop is a cosy, family run café that serves up, you guessed it, delicious pies.
-This classic northern comfort food is a cheap treat for anybody staying in a Whitby holiday home.
+The Humble Pie and Mash Shop is a cosy, family-run café that serves up, you guessed it, delicious pies.
+This classic northern comfort food is a cheap treat for anybody staying in a Whitby holiday cottage.
 Other notable restaurants and eateries in the area are the Bridge Bar and Brassiere, Magpie Café and Arnie’s.
-Whitby has daily markets where you can buy fresh fish and get creative in the kitchen of your Whitby holiday letting .

-Whitby is often associated with the Dracula stories, and it is said that the ruined Benediction abbey inspired Bram Stoker’s novel.
-However, the abbey is also a wonderful signifier of the reformation, and what remains of the abbey dates back to 1540.
+The town is often associated with the Dracula stories, and it is said that the ruined Benediction abbey inspired Bram Stoker’s novel.
+However, the abbey is also a wonderful signifier of the Reformation, and what remains of the abbey dates back to 1540.
 In the town centre, there is also a Dracula experience where you can learn more about the history of Stoker’s creation.

-To ascend up the 199 steps to the abbey has become somewhat of an attraction in its own right.
+Climbing the 199 steps to the abbey has become something of an attraction in its own right.
 It might seem like a challenge but the panoramic views from the top are worth every step.

 Those with a nautical interest should pay a visit to the Captain Cook Museum.
-It documents the life of one of Britain’s most prominent and successful circumnavigators, who was born in nearby Middlesbrough.
+It documents the life of one of Britain’s most prominent sailors, who was born in nearby Middlesbrough.